 Beyond Oasis brought us the Omega Sword.
 It's not clear if the sword itself is on fire, but it certainly lights up enemies as if they were.
 Going through the Bonus Dungeon gave the player access to one that would never break.

-In Nexus War, the Divine Champion class can learn the Cloak of Vengeful Fire skill.
+In Nexus Clash, the Holy Champion class can learn the Cloak of Flame skill.
 It turns the character into living fire, giving them a flaming sword, the ability to throw fireballs, a "rain of fire" area attack, and a burning aura.

 In Eternal Sonata, any BFS in Jazz's hands can be used in the special attack Heat Blade.
 "The fire on the blade burns all."